westondcrewe/soma-technical-assessment/README.md

 ## Submission:

+1. Add a new "Solution" section to this README with a description and screenshot or recording of your solution.
-1. Push your changes to a private repository.
+2. Push your changes to a private repository.
-2. Add `kunalgorithm` and `GeorgeL9` as collaborators.
+3. Add `kunalgorithm` and `GeorgeL9` as collaborators.
-3. Send a link to the repository to george@cocomo.ai and kunal@cocomo.ai with the subject "Cocomo Technical Assessment Submission" for assessment.
+4. Send a link to the repository to george@cocomo.ai and kunal@cocomo.ai in your current email thread with us.
+If you have not yet emailed us, send a new email with the subject "Cocomo Technical Assessment Submission".

-Thanks for your time and effort, we'll be in touch soon!
+Thanks for your time and effort.
+We'll be in touch soon!